finos/htc-grid/docs/project/api/client/python/reference.md

 }
 ```

 * `string` - keys of the response dictionary are session IDs that were passed in for cancellation.
-Sub-dictionaries contain information about how many tasks were moved into cancelled state.
+Sub-dictionaries contain information about how many tasks were moved into canceled state.
-   * `cancellet_retying` - number of tasks moved from retrying state into cancelled state
+   * `cancellet_retying` - number of tasks moved from retrying state into canceled state
-   * `cancellet_pending` - number of tasks moved from pending state into cancelled state
+   * `cancellet_pending` - number of tasks moved from pending state into canceled state
-   * `cancellet_processing` - number of tasks moved from processing state into cancelled state. **Note**, in current version, while state of tasks has been moved into cancelled processing will not be preemptively terminated (processing will continue until task is completed or failed).
+   * `cancellet_processing` - number of tasks moved from processing state into canceled state. **Note**, in current version, while state of tasks has been moved into canceled processing will not be preemptively terminated (processing will continue until task is completed or failed).
 Failed tasks will not be retried.
    * `tatal_cancelled_tasks` - total number of tasks that has been affected by this invocation.